 I) EHB Substitutions

+The IDOI has elected not to allow for actuarial substitutions.
 Certain provisions may be adopted by the IDOI to allow carriers to make actuarially equivalent substitutions for their plans within each of the 10 EHB categories specified except for prescription drug benefits.
-At this time, the IDOI has elected not to allow for actuarial substitutions.
 The state may revisit this decision for future plan years.

 If actuarial substitutions are allowed in the future, the following data would need to be submitted to the IDOI as part of filing requirements to review substitution options:

 II) Actuarial Value